Echtzeitsysteme/SimSG/README.md

    * Open `org.simsg.simulationdefinition -> model -> simulationdefinition.genmodel` click the top-level item and choose "Generate Model Code"
    * Eventually rebuild
    * Make sure you have JDK 8 or above.

+You are now able to start a dynamic workspace from any of the projects in your workspace by running it as eclipse application.
+In this dynamic workspace you can use SimSG e.g. by creating new projects with the SimSG-Wizard.